lynx-x-ray-observatory/soxs/doc/source/users_guide/instrument.rst

 Chandra
 ~~~~~~~

-For simulating *Chandra* observations, two instrument specifications are
+For simulating *Chandra* observations, a number of instrument specifications are
-available, both for the ACIS-I instrument.
-These specifications are almost
-identical with a 10-meter focal length, 0.5-arcsecond Gaussian PSF, dithering,
+available.
+All specifications assume a 10-meter focal length, 0.5-arcsecond Gaussian
+PSF, dithering, and 0.492-arcsecond pixels.

+ACIS-I
+######

-0.492-arcsecond pixels, and field of view of roughly 20 arcminutes, laid out in
+The two ACIS-I specifications have a square field of view of roughly 20
-four chips arranged 2x2.
-However, The two separate specifications, ``"acisi_cy0"``
+arcminutes, laid out in four chips 8 arcminutes on a side arranged 2x2.
+However,
+The two separate specifications, ``"acisi_cy0"`` and ``"acisi_cy19"``, use the
-and ``"acisi_cy18"``, use the instrumental responses from shortly after launch
+instrumental responses from shortly after launch ("Cycle 0") and from more
-("Cycle 0") and from more recently ("Cycle 18"), respectively.
-The main effect
+recently ("Cycle 19"), respectively.
+The main effect is that the effective area
-is that the effective area at low energies for ``"acisi_cy18"`` is much lower
+at low energies for ``"acisi_cy19"`` is much lower due to the buildup of
-due to the buildup of contamination on the ACIS optical blocking filters compared
+contamination on the ACIS optical blocking filters compared to the
-to the ``"acisi_cy0"`` responses.
+``"acisi_cy0"`` responses.

+ACIS-S
+######

+The two ACIS-S specifications have 6 chips 8 arcminutes on a side in a single row.
+As in the ACIS-I case, the two specifications are for Cycle 0 ``"aciss_cy0"``, and
+Cycle 19, ``"aciss_cy19"``.

+Gratings
+########

 Hitomi
 ~~~~~~